epn-vespa/tutorials/surfaces/TNO_spect/TNO_spectroscopy.md

 ### 2- Getting the spectra

-The spectro\_asteroids service is a large collection of small body spectra, but those are not grouped in dynamical classes.
-The list retrieved in step 1 can be used to query this service from target names, thanks to the homogeneity of EPNCore.
+The spectro\_asteroids service is a large collection of small body spectra, but the targets are not described in terms of dynamical classe.
+The list retrieved in step 1 can be used to query this service from the target\_name parameter, thanks to the homogeneity of EPNCore.

 The easiest way to perform this is to use TOPCAT:

 * From TOPCAT, send the above query to the MPC service (or do it in the VESPA portal and SAMP the result table to TOPCAT)
-* In TOPCAT, grab the whole table from spectro\_asteroids - you may need to remove the limit of answers ("Max Rows" field):
+* In TOPCAT, grab the whole table from spectro\_asteroids - check that you're not limited in number of answers ("Max Rows" field):

 ``
 (SELECT * FROM spectro\_asteroids.epn_core WHERE ("target_class" LIKE '%asteroid%')
 ``

-* In TOPCAT, from the Join menu: run a Pair match between the two tables, with algorithm Exact, Matched Value = target_name in both cases
+* In TOPCAT, from the Join menu: run a Pair match between the two tables.
+Use: algorithm = Exact Value; Matched Value = target_name in both cases; Match Selection = All matches (to retrieve all available spectra)
-* This will return a list of 45 spectra of TNO (at the time of writing)
+* This will return a list of 49 spectra of TNO at the time of writing

 Links to the spectra are available under access\_url in this table.

 To display the spectra in TOPCAT:

-* In menu Views, go to Activate actions
+* With the match result table selected, go to Activation actions in menu Views
-* With the match result table selected, click Plot Table in the left menu
+* Click Plot Table in the left menu
 * The plot window will open and display something
 * Set up the display as you wish, e.g.: reflectance(wavelength), with Form = Add line
 * Clicking a row will plot the current spectrum